Resorts World Sentosa: Opening

 Universal Studios Singapore was opened for a sneak peek week in view of the Chinese New Year Celebrations, from 5 pm to 9 pm every night between 14 and 21 February 2010.
 The whole park was opened but none of the rides was operational.
 Visitors had to pay SGD10 to get into the park.
 Park tickets for the week were sold out in 2 days.
 The park had its soft opening period from 18 March 2010 to 26 October 2010.

 COVID-19

-As a result of the global COVID-19 pandemic, Resorts World Sentosa had to temporarily lay off a significant amount of its workforce.
+As a result of the global COVID-19 pandemic, RWS had to temporarily lay off a significant amount of its workforce.

+In 2024, the Singapore government renewed RWS' casino license for two years, instead of the usual three, from 2025 to 2027 due to poor tourism performance.
+Genting Singapore said the poor performance was hampered by the COVID-19 pandemic as the evaluation period coincided with the pandemic period.

 Resort layout

 The resort was designed primarily by the Driehaus Prize winner and New Classical architect Michael Graves.
 The six hotels offer a total of 1,840 rooms for accommodation.
 Each hotel is designed with a different theme, catering to both leisure and business visitors.

 The resort is split into the west, central and east zones.